Manoui/website/index.md

 {% include proportion_geo_famous.html %}

 Oups there seem to be a bias in our dataset...
-Indeed most of the english quotes are from North America or Europe, and little from Africa, South America, Asia and Australia.
-It seems that quotes that are mediatized in english news articles are mainly from U.S.A., Canada and Europe, which is not surprising.
+Indeed most of the English quotes are from North America or Europe, and little from Africa, South America, Asia and Australia.
+It seems that quotes that are mediatized in English news articles are mainly from U.S.A., Canada and Europe, which is not surprising.
 We thus need to be careful in any conclusion we draw from our analysis since they might not apply universally.

 ## Take your bets!